 For several years, Borderlands has delivered volunteer-taught English language classes which have been highly popular.

 Borderlands has a dedicated team of Volunteer Teachers and Teaching Assistants who have experience of teaching English in an informal context to asylum seekers and refugees.
-Borderlands has more than 1000 asylum seekers, refugees and other non-EU migrants registered in a database and a good reputation among asylum seekers and refugees in Bristol.
-Before the coronavirus restrictions came into place, Borderlands taught around 60 individuals per session in four different classes, with two sessions each week.
+Borderlands has more than 200 active members made up of asylum seekers, refugees and other non-EU migrants and a good reputation among asylum seekers and refugees in Bristol.
+Borderlands supports 60 students a day every Monday and Tuesday across 4 different classes.

 Being a volunteer teacher at Borderlands is an incredibly rewarding experience; giving people the tools they need to understand the world around them, and to find a sense of community which can transform their lives.
 It is a privilege for us to be able to offer this to Borderlands members.

 Gabrielle Basso Ricci, English Teacher Volunteer at Borderlands